Learn to Diagnose and Fix Catalytic Converter Issues

 - Keep up on regular maintenance.
 This may sound obvious, but if you don’t properly maintain your car with regular oil and filter changes, your car is more likely to experience issues that trigger trouble codes like P0420 or 430.

 - Inspect your o2 sensors.
-As Andy says in his video on P0420, it’s probably best to replace them at the same time you replace your catalytic converter if you know it’s clogged.
+As Andy says in his video on P0420, it’s probably best to replace them at the same time you replace your clogged catalytic converter.

 - If you have any other OBD-II codes, check those before replacing your catalytic converter!
 Catalytic converters are not cheap parts, so you should definitely check out any other codes your car has before buying one in case there’s actually something else causing the problem.